 Restrictions related to the custody of your children

 The ability to be with your children can be put in jeopardy if you are convicted of having committed an act of family violence.
-There is in Texas a presumption that it is in the best interests of a child to have continuous and active involvement with both of their parents.
+There is in Texas a presumption that it is in the best interests of a child to have a continuous and active involvement with both of their parents.

-Getting Deported as a result of having committed family violence.
+I am getting Deported as a result of having committed family violence.

 Protective Orders and Family Violence

-Questions about divorce, child custody and protective orders?
-Contact the Law Office of Bryan Fagan, PLLC today
+Questions about divorce, child custody, and protective orders?
+Contact the Law Office of Bryan Fagan, PLLC, today.

-If you have been the victim of an act of family violence and need to seek a protective order please take steps to protect yourself and your children.
-Once you have done so consider speaking to an attorney with a strong desire to protect their clients and advocate for their rights.
+If you have been the victim of an act of family violence and need to seek a protective order, please take steps to protect yourself and your children.
+Once you have done so, consider speaking to an attorney with a strong desire to protect their clients and advocate for their rights.